 Funding Period: Funding recommendations for applications are generally made late March or early April.
 In recent years it has been later, as it is dependent on congressional and presidential approval of a federal budget.
-In 2023, the HUD allocation was received in late-February.
+In 2025, the HUD allocation was received mid-May.
 Grant agreements between the state and HUD are generally not finalized until August or September.

 Projects must be able to be implemented as soon as possible after the grant award, July 1st.
 The first draw request is due within nine months of grant award (March 31st).
 Planning grants are funded for a 12-month period; construction grants are funded for a 24-month period.
 Grants may be extended if not completed within the original funding period.
+Extension will be based on performance and draw requests.
 Requests for extensions are submitted to the CDBG Program Administrator.